 For information about the treatments listed below, see the Treatment Option Overview section.

-Treatment of VAIN 2 and 3 may include the following:
+Treatment of vaginal intraepithelial neoplasia (VaIN) may include the following:

-Treatment of stage I squamous cell vaginal cancer may include the following:
+Treatment of stage I squamous cell vaginal cancer lesions that are less than 0.5 centimeters thick may include the following:

 Treatment of stage I vaginal adenocarcinoma may include the following:

-Treatment of stage II vaginal cancer is the same for squamous cell cancer and adenocarcinoma.
+Treatment of stage II, stage III, and stage IVa vaginal cancer is the same for squamous cell cancer and adenocarcinoma.
 Treatment may include the following:

-Treatment of stage III vaginal cancer is the same for squamous cell cancer and adenocarcinoma.
+Treatment of stage IVb vaginal cancer is the same for squamous cell cancer and adenocarcinoma.
 Treatment may include the following:

 Although no anticancer drugs have been shown to help patients with stage IVB vaginal cancer live longer, they are often treated with regimens used for cervical cancer.
 (See the PDQ summary on Cervical Cancer Treatment.)